bramley/phplist-plugin-ckeditor/README.md

 See <http://docs.ckeditor.com/#!/guide/dev_styles>

-## Custom build of CKEditor ##
+## Upgrade CKEditor ##

+The plugin includes CKEditor 4.3.3 standard build but will not automatically upgrade to a new release.
-The plugin provides the Standard build of CKEditor.
-You can use the Basic or Full builds instead, or add plugins to create a custom build, see <http://ckeditor.com/download>.
+You can download a later release of CKEditor or the Basic or Full builds from <http://ckeditor.com/download>.

 To install the build, expand the zip file, copy the ckeditor directory to your web site, and specify the path to the directory on the Settings page.
-It is recommended to use a new directory rather than overwriting the version in the plugin's directory, so that it will not be affected when you upgrade the plugin.
+It is recommended to use a new directory rather than overwriting the CKEditor version in the plugin's directory, so that it will not be affected if you upgrade the plugin.

 ## Upgrade from phplist 2.10.x with FCKEditor ##